 Porter L. Fortune, Jr. Symposium

 The Porter L. Fortune, Jr., History Symposium began as a conference on southern history in 1975.
 In 1983, it was named for Porter L. Fortune, Jr., chancellor emeritus, to honor his contributions to the success of the symposium.
-Past events have examined topics such as religion in the South; medicine and technology in the Civil War; Women’s history, and the place of the US South in the World.
+Past events have examined topics such as religion in the South; medicine and technology in the Civil War; women’s history, and the place of the United States South in the World.

 The conference is held annually.
 It is a three day event that is free of charge and open to the general public.

 Please join us for the 43rd Annual Porter Fortune, Jr. Symposium, “Organizing Agribusiness from Farm to Factory: Toward a New History of America’s Most Ambitious Labor Union,” during the 2017-2018 academic year.